RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/AT-Command-Manual/README.md

 Description: P2P mode coding rate

-This command is used to access and configure P2P mode coding rate.
+This command is used to access and configure the P2P mode coding rate.

 | Command                        | Input Parameter       | Return Value                                                   | Return Code              |
 | ------------------------------ | --------------------- | -------------------------------------------------------------- | ------------------------ |